On the reliability of published findings using the regression discontinuity design in political science

-The degree to which publication bias is consequential for the health of a literature depends on the power of the studies in the literature.
-In a body of underpowered studies, the probability of rejecting a false null hypothesis is not much greater than the probability of rejecting a null hypothesis that is correct.
-The consequence is that a disproportionately large share of rejected hypotheses will be false positives.
-Selection pressure on significant findings amplifies the problem, because most true negatives are unseen.
-When a literature consists primarily of underpowered studies and suffers from publication bias, a majority of published findings could be false.
-To investigate whether this is a relevant concern for the body of RD studies, we conduct retrospective power analyses on all studies with available data.
+The degree to which publication bias is consequential for the health of a literature depends on the statistical power of the analyses conducted in the field.
+In a body of underpowered studies, the share of rejected hypotheses that are false positives will typically be much greater than the nominal significance level.
+When a field consists primarily of underpowered studies and suffers from severe publication bias, a large majority of published findings could be false.
+Inappropriate inference procedures, such as biased standard error estimators, further inflate the number of false positives, exacerbating the problem.
+To investigate whether this is a concern for the body of RD studies, we conduct retrospective power analyses on all studies with available data.
 The exercise shows that most studies were not well powered to detect small- or moderate-sized effects.
-This demonstrates that studies using the RD design indeed tend to be underpowered, sometimes severely so, making the concern over possible publication bias more alarming.
+RD studies in political science indeed tend to be underpowered, sometimes severely so, making the concern over possible publication bias more alarming.